 12:00 PM Pacific Time: Mondays to Wednesdays

-In-depth analysis and commentary on a variety of matters — political, economic, social, and cultural — important to progressive and radical thinking and activism.
+Award-winning program of ideas, in-depth analysis, and commentary on a variety of matters — political, economic, social, and cultural — important to progressive and radical thinking and activism.
 Against the Grain is co-produced and co-hosted by Sasha Lilley and C. S. Soong.

 Constructing A Vision.
 Radical theory without practice makes no sense; radical practice without theory seems a colossal waste of time and energy.
 In a new book Michael Albert constructs a radical theory from the ground up, all the while relating it to practical strategizing and goal-setting.
 He also takes a hard look at anarchism, feminism, … Continued

 Analyzing Therapy.
 While psychotherapy can transform people’s lives, what are its limits — and what are the limits of the conventional view that sees therapy as a science?
 Pychotherapist, sociologist and writer Lillian Rubin has practiced therapy for the past thirty years and talks about the shortcomings, as well as high points, of therapy.

 Unsustainable Suburbia?
 Ah, suburbia.
 Everyone dreams of having a large house with a large yard, surrounded by a white picket fence, removed from the dirt and crime of the city.
 Or at least, thats what most Americans seem to want.
 But the suburban way of life has a myriad of hidden costs and, according to … Continued

 What is global warming doing to us and other living things?
 Is it having a disproportionate impact on people of color?
 C.S. talks with some experts on climate change as well as the author of a new report entitled "African Americans and Climate Change: An Unequal Burden."